Common Questions

 I'm a family member already caring for my relative.
 Can I get paid?

-Possibly, yes.
-If your loved one is enrolled in a Colorado Medicaid HCBS waiver program, you may be eligible to become a paid Relative Care provider under the CDASS program.
+Most likely, yes.
+If your loved one is enrolled in a Colorado Medicaid HCBS waiver program or CFC you may be eligible to become a paid Relative Care provider.
 Call us — this is one of our specialties and we can guide you through the eligibility and enrollment process.

 What is the difference between Personal Care and Homemaker services?